1960 Atlantic hurricane season: Hurricane Donna

-Tropical Storm Six
+September tropical storm

 For several days, a weak low pressure area moved across the tropical Atlantic, which organized into a tropical storm on September 1 to the northeast of the Lesser Antilles.
 That day, peak winds were estimated at 45 mph, based on reports from ships and the Hurricane Hunters.
 The storm moved northward and weakened.
 On September 3, the system was absorbed by an approaching cold front.
 The storm was added to the Atlantic hurricane database in 2016.

 Hurricane Ethel

 A trough was located over the Gulf of Mexico on September 8, which interacted with a weakening cold front to produce a low pressure area, and eventually a tropical depression on September 12.
 On the next day, the system intensified into Tropical Storm Ethel, which began a period of rapid intensification a day later.
 By late on September 14, Ethel reached peak winds of 115 mph (185 km), presenting a well-defined eye.
 Operationally, the Hurricane Hunters estimated winds of 160 mph, making Ethel a Category 5 hurricane, although a reanalysis in 2016 downgraded Ethel to a Category 3.
 Cooler air caused a period of rapid weakening, and Ethel moved ashore near Pascagoula, Mississippi with sustained winds of 80 mph.
 The storm gradually weakened after moving inland, before eventually dissipating over southern Kentucky on September 17.

 In Louisiana, the outer bands of the storm produced light rainfall and hurricane-force winds, though no damage was reported in that state.
 Offshore Mississippi, rough seas inundated Horn Island and split Ship Island.
 Tropical storm force winds in the southern portion of the state littered broken glass, trees, and signs across streets in Pascagoula, as well as down power lines, which caused some residents to lose power.
 In Alabama, winds damaged beach cottages along the Gulf Coast, and damaged crops in the southern portion of the state.
 Although large amounts of rain fell in the extreme western portions of Florida, peaking at 12.94 in in Milton, no significant flooding occurred in Florida.
 A lightning strike to a power station near Tallahassee caused a brief citywide blackout.
 The storm spawned four tornadoes in Florida, one of which destroyed 25 homes.
 Outside the Gulf Coast of the United States, rain fell in eight others states, but no damage is known to have occurred.
 Overall, Ethel caused one fatality and $1.5 million in losses.